Province of Livorno

 The province of Livorno is coastal and contains a number of coastal towns.
 Livorno is a highly important port for tourism and trading, and a number of watchtowers are located nearby the city.
 At Calafuria, the sea contains sponges, shellfish, fish, and protected red coral (Corallium rubrum).
 The coastlines of Quercianella and Castiglioncello are rocky.
 The waters around the province of Livorno sometimes contain dolphins.
-The town Marina di Bibbona was initially founded as a fort due to its strategic coastal position.
+The town Marina di Bibbona was founded as a fort due to its strategic coastal position.
 Town San Vincenzo contains a fourteenth-century tower for strategic reasons.
 The sand of Golfo di Baratti is silver and black due to its high iron concentration, and the area contains an archaeological park.